To enjoy the full Mail & Guardian online experience: please upgrade your browser

 It was hoped that funds would be set aside specifically for the office, after the Superior Courts Act was passed last year.

 One of the delays appears to be satisfying requirements from the treasury that the office put sufficient systems in place to manage an account for money spent.
-In short, that it can manage a separate budget vote.

 According to comments by justice in 2012, the office was expected to get its own budget allocation in the 2013-2014 budget.